geotrev/undernet/getmonolith.io.wiki/Modals.md

 * `[data-modal-close]`: Adding this to a link or button automatically allows your modal to be closed on click.

 #### Accessibility
-All main aria- attributes are added automatically for you based on the structure above, with the exception of `[aria-labelledby]`:
+All main aria- attributes are added automatically, as mentioned, with the exception of `[aria-labelledby]`:

 * `[aria-labelledby]`: The inner modal container should have this attribute pointing to the header element's `id` attribute.
 This helps assistive technologies identify the title/label of the content.